Cifas: Careers at Cifas

 Cifas employs staff in a variety of different functions that include information technology, data analysis, compliance, best practice, consumer relations, project management, sales and marketing, product development, training, administration, external relations and public relations, human resources and finance.
-There were numerous redundancies in 2017, 2018 and 2019, as well as recruitment to new positions.
+There were numerous redundancies in 2017, 2018 and 2019 with severance payments reported in the annual accounts at Companies House.
+Staff numbers have since expanded with recruitment to new positions.

-Collaborations and Partnerships
+Collaborations and partnerships

 Cifas works with fraud prevention, financial, public sector, academic and charitable organisations and law enforcement to raise awareness of fraud and promote best practices in fraud prevention.
-Collaborative partners include the City of London Police, CIPFA, the Home Office, Age UK, Fraud Advisory Panel and UK Finance.
+Collaborative partners include the City of London Police, CIPFA, the Home Office, Age UK, the Fraud Advisory Panel, and UK Finance.